idanavr/json-component-react/README.md

 yarn add json-component-react
 ```

-## Try it out to see how easy it is
+## Try it out to see how simple it is

 [![Sample project for using the package](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/json-component-react-j03v6?file=/src/App.js)